First Presbyterian Church (Poughkeepsie, New York)

 First Presbyterian Church is a historic Presbyterian church located at Poughkeepsie, Dutchess County, New York.
-It was built in 1905 and is a large, five sided stone building with a wing.
+It was built in 1905 and is a large, five-sided stone building with a wing.
 It features a three-story square tower with a pyramidal roof and arched Romanesque window surrounds.

 It was added to the National Register of Historic Places in 1982.
-The related rectory was added at the same time.
+The related manse was added at the same time.

 History

 The First Presbyterian Church in Poughkeepsie, New York was organized in 1749.
 Services were conducted first in connection with Fishkill and afterwards in connection with the Charlotte Precinct, which included Washington Hollow and Pleasant Valley.